COME ON IN AND BROWSE A BIT...

 Rex Tugwell resigned his position as RA head in December 1936.
 The Resettlement Administration was absorbed into the Department of Agriculture in January 1937.
 A new bureau was formed, the Farm Security Administration.

 Although deemed unconstitutional, three green communities were completed.
 They would be owned and operated by the federal government until the passage of a Congressional bill in 1949, which made provisions for all three cities to be sold to private enterprise.
-In a majority of cases, tenants ended up buying the units that they had been living in.
+In a majority of cases, tenants ended up buying residential units that they had been renting.

 Graphic from "Greenbelt Towns" brochure / US Government Printing Office / 1936